Cars

 Austell / Wimbledon / Wisbech.

-Their busy spectating schedule meant that they also got to
+Their busy spectating schedule meant that they also inevitably

-witness one or two of BriSCA's rare but regrettable accidents and
+witnessed some of BriSCA's rare and unpleasant accidents and

 injuries.
-Martin somehow also found time to write for Stock Car
+Martin also found time to write for Stock Car

 a very distinctive car, lines up at Hednesford beside Dave Fox 318.

-Frank was a Shropshire man and put in 16 years on the ovals, but
+Frank was a Shropshire farmer who put in 16 years on the ovals;

-the relentless Fox raced for an incredible 25 years.
+the indefatigable Fox raced for 25 years.
 The same wet

 day saw Bourne tangle with another red car --- Stuart "Bammy" Bamforth.

-Mick today he is among the "elite" in Britain's
+Mick Gamble today is among the elite of Britain's

 Ford V-8 Pilot community.
-Here is the book Mick has published on the history of this short-lived but inspiring Dagenham flathead V-8 car.
+Mick has published a book on the history of this short-lived but inspiring Dagenham-built sidevalve car.

-Mick still has a few copies available of his unique book that
+Mick still has a few copies available of his unique book, which

 restoration scene today.
-This is a limited edition for serious
+It's a limited edition for serious

 From